library-data-platform/ldp/doc/Admin_Guide.md

 6\.
 Direct extraction
 ---------------------

-LDP extracts most data via module APIs; but in some cases it is necessary to extract directly from a module's internal database, such as when the data are too large for the API to process.
+LDP currently extracts most data via module APIs; but in some cases it is necessary to extract directly from a module's internal database, such as when the data are too large for the API to process.
 In LDP this is referred to as _direct extraction_ and is currently supported for the following tables:

 * `inventory_holdings`
 * `inventory_instances`